aFinchy/Lumberyard-Blogs/blogs/getting-started-with-dynamic-vegetation-in-lumberyard/README.md

        <p>There are two primary types of areas:</p>
        <p><strong>Background layer</strong> <em>Coverage</em> intended to cover large&nbsp;swaths or the entire level with default ground cover.</p>
        <p><strong>Foreground layer</strong>&nbsp;<em>Clusters</em> intended for smaller local areas, which replace the ground cover they are placed over.</p>
        <p>This quick start guide will cover the basics of dynamic vegetation.
 To familiarize you&nbsp;with the basic components and workflow, we will walk you through creating a simple version of each primary layer.
-Once you’re through the basics, we encourage you to try out some of the other components and if you have questions reach out to us on our <a href="https://gamedev.amazon.com/forums/index.html" target="_blank" rel="noopener">forums.</a></p>
+Once you’re through the basics, we encourage you to try out some of the other components.</p>
        <p>Note: This quick start guide assumes at least some basic familiarity with the Lumberyard Editor.
-If a term or a tool is unfamiliar you may want to go through the tutorials and samples in the Lumberyard general <a href="https://docs.aws.amazon.com/lumberyard/latest/gettingstartedguide/intro.html" target="_blank" rel="noopener">‘Getting Started’</a> and <a href="https://docs.aws.amazon.com/lumberyard/latest/userguide/lumberyard-intro.html" target="_blank" rel="noopener">‘User Guide’.</a></p>
+If a term or a tool is unfamiliar you may want to go through the tutorials and samples in the Lumberyard general <a href="https://github.com/awsdocs/amazon-lumberyard-getting-started-guide/blob/master/doc_source/intro.md" target="_blank" rel="noopener">‘Getting Started’</a> and <a href="https://github.com/awsdocs/amazon-lumberyard-user-guide/blob/master/doc_source/lumberyard-intro.md" target="_blank" rel="noopener">‘User Guide’.</a></p>
        <h2>Setup</h2>
-       <p>We have provided examples of the tasks outlined in this document, you may use them as reference and to follow along or compare your results.&nbsp; Those examples are provided in the <a href="https://d2zdx4pxusljwa.cloudfront.net/DynamicVegetationSample.zip" target="_blank" rel="noopener">‘DyanmicVegetationSample’</a> project.
+       <p>We have provided examples of the tasks outlined in this document, you may use them as reference and to follow along or compare your results.&nbsp; Those examples are provided in the DyanmicVegetationSample project.
 Before we get started make sure that the project is activated:</p>
        <ol>
         <li>Unzip the ‘DynamicVegetationSample.zip’ file</li>
         <li>Move the project folder ‘DynamicVegetationSample’ into your Lumberyard 1.19 location:[drive]:\Amazon\Lumberyard1.19\dev\DynamicVegetationSample</li>